Ken Simpler

-Kenneth A. Simpler is an American politician.
-He was Delaware State Treasurer from 2015 to 2019.
-He is the last Republican to win a statewide race in Delaware.
+Kenneth Alvin Simpler, Jr. (born July 15, 1967) is an American politician who served as Delaware State Treasurer from 2015 to 2019.
+He is to date the last Republican to win and hold a statewide office in Delaware.

 Education

 Simpler attended high school at St. Andrew's School in Middletown, Delaware.
 He earned a Bachelor of Arts in political economy at Princeton University.
 While in college, he was charged in an incident where 45 students were sent to the Princeton infirmary or local hospital for alcohol-induced medical problems, including one student who was in a coma for 24 hours.
 He was sentenced to 30 days in jail for his role in hosting parties where alcohol was served to minors.

-Simpler earned a Master of Business Administration and a Juris Doctor from the University of Chicago.
+Simpler earned a Master of Business Administration and a J.D. from the University of Chicago.
 He was owner and chief financial officer of Seaboard Hotels and managing director at Citadel LLC.
 He worked as a corporate attorney at Kirkland & Ellis and has served on the board of directors of Draper Holdings, the parent company of WBOC and Fox 21.

 While serving as Delaware State Treasurer, Simpler enrolled at the Joseph R. Biden, Jr. School of Public Policy & Administration at the University of Delaware to pursue a Master of Public Administration.
 After leaving office, he completed the degree in February 2020.

 Political career

 Simpler was elected Delaware State Treasurer on November 4, 2014, and took office on January 6, 2015.
 In the 2018 elections, he was defeated in his reelection campaign by Democrat Colleen Davis.
-His defeat was one of several losses for prominent Republicans in Delaware in 2018 and as of 2023 establishes him as the most recent Republican to serve statewide.
+His defeat was one of several losses for prominent Republicans in Delaware in 2018 and to date makes him as the last Republican to serve statewide.